 Cassandra Straubing’s sculptural work addresses issues of domestic and industrial labor using multiple mediums and processes including glass and metal fabrication.
 She employs a wide range of glass-forming techniques including casting, blowing, hot forming, and non- traditional glass processes to create her artwork.
 Currently the Glass Faculty Head and Studio Coordinator at San Jose State University in California, she is refining the program to it’s full potential.
 She received her MFA in Glass in 2007 from Rochester Institute of Technology, and received her BFA in Studio Art from Cal Poly San Luis Obispo in 2002.
 She presently serves on the Board of Directors for the international Glass Art Society and her work has been exhibited nationally, including shows in New York, Chicago, Los Angeles, Portland and Philadelphia.
 Recent publications include Corning Museum of Glass New Glass Review 32, and The Urban Glass Art Quarterly Winter 2010-11. http://ad.sjsu.edu/glass

-Cassandra joined the Glass Art Society Board of Directors in June 2012.
+Cassandra joined the Glass Art Society Board of Directors in June 2012 and became Vice President in March 2014, then President in June 2015.

 The Glass Art Society reserves the right to deny applications for Technical Display, advertising participation, GAS membership or the conference from anyone for any reason.